NeuSpeech/MAD-MEG2text/README.md

  signals into text in open-vocabulary, obviating the dependence on markers, teacher forcing, or pre-training, representing the initial implementation of translating raw MEG waves into text for unseen content.
-* Weare the first to investigate various alignments and demonstrate the benefits of aligning with speech modality rather than text modality in the MEG-to-text transcription task, offering significant insights for network improvement.
+* We are the first to investigate various alignments and demonstrate the benefits of aligning with speech modality rather than text modality in the MEG-to-text transcription task, offering significant insights for network improvement.
 * Our extensive experimentation and thorough analysis of the proposed model showcase its